Free Shipping from $25

 These colors that you see are called "undertones".

-What should I do about red hair and how do I get rid of the warmth?
+What should I do about red hair and how do I lighten it?

 Red hair level 4